Onlybets-co/Semesterplan/docs/w38_my_first_unittest_tutorial.md

 ## Create a Test Class

 Right click in your Calculator class, choose **Generate -> Test**.
-You will know see a gui like this:
+You will now see a gui like this:

 ![](img/unittest_2.png)